papierukartka/docker-jenkins-tutorial/README.md

 ```

 - build
-  - `docker-compose build`

-- spin things up
-  - `docker-compose -p jenkins up -d`
+  - `docker-compose -p jenkins build`
     - **-p** - project name, in this case it's `jenkins`.
 It will be a prefix for all resources created with `docker-compose.yml`.
 If you don't provide this, a name will be derived from the folder `docker-compose.yml` is in

+- spin things up
+  - `docker-compose -p jenkins up -d`
     - **-d** - run as a daemon

 - see what's up